SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/06-Summary.md

       .catch((err) => {});
    ```

-## In the next lesson you will learn about:
+## In the next lesson, you will learn:

 -  Asynchronous Programming and Promises: